arinze-edeh/cloud-infrastructure-devops-labs/aws/compute/ec2-cli-launch-basics/README.md

 ## Overview

-This project documents the end-to-end provisioning of an Amazon EC2 instance using the **AWS Command Line Interface (CLI)**.
-The workflow covers network resource discovery, key pair creation, AMI selection, instance launch, and programmatic state validation.
+This project documents the complete, end-to-end provisioning of an Amazon EC2 instance using the **AWS Command Line Interface (CLI)**.
+Every step follows the exact sequence executed in the terminal, from confirming CLI region configuration through to validating that the instance reached a `running` state.

-This documentation follows a **problem-solution-implementation-validation** structure and is intended as a reference for Cloud and DevOps engineers operating in CLI-driven or automation-first environments.
+The workflow demonstrates hands-on competence with programmatic resource discovery, secure key management, and instance lifecycle management.
+It follows a **problem-solution-implementation-validation** structure throughout and is suitable for onboarding engineers, production handoff documentation, and portfolio reference.

 ---

 ## Problem Statement

-Infrastructure teams frequently need to provision compute resources rapidly, repeatably, and without relying on the AWS Management Console.
-Console-based provisioning introduces human error, lacks auditability, and cannot be integrated into CI/CD pipelines.
-The CLI-first approach solves this by:
+Infrastructure teams require a repeatable, auditable, and automation-compatible approach to provisioning compute resources.
+Console-based provisioning is error-prone, non-scriptable, and cannot be integrated into CI/CD pipelines.
+The CLI-first approach addresses this by:

-- Enabling **scriptable, reproducible** provisioning workflows.
+- Producing **reproducible, scriptable** provisioning sequences.
-- Providing **programmatic validation** of resource state.
+- Enabling **programmatic validation** of resource state at each stage.
-- Supporting **infrastructure-as-code** readiness through command composability.
+- Establishing a direct path toward **infrastructure-as-code** tooling such as Terraform and CloudFormation.
-- Establishing a foundation for tools like **Terraform**, **Ansible**, and **AWS CloudFormation**.
+- Providing a **full audit trail** through CloudTrail logging of every API call.

 ---